ibm-cloud-architecture/ibm-cloud-stencils/README.md

 - A dashed border.
 - Not implemented as diagram containers (container=0).
-- Icons are not included with box when box is moved or replicated.
+- Icons do not remain in box when box is moved or replicated.
 - Placement is done after deployedOn boxes have been placed.
 - Can cross multiple box boundaries.